 PROGRAM COMPLETE

-Big congratulations to the 14 committee members of Kaladera Village for their work, knowledge and inputs, as well as the entire printer's community of Kaladera Village.
+Big congratulations to the 14 committee members of Kaladera Village, The Chaubundy printer's studio, Meeta of Bindaas Unlimited, as well as the entire printer's community of Kaladera Village.
 Jaipur.
 Rajasthan

 Introduction